yasssuz/yasssuz/README.md

 - 🔭 Take a look at my repositories!
 - 🌱 I’m a cryptocurrency fan!
-- 👯 I’m looking to collaborate on Frontendh-mentor hardest projects :D
+- 👯 I’m looking to collaborate on Frontend-mentor hardest projects :D
 - 📫 How to reach me: karimwebdevelopment@gmail.com ,
 - ⚡ Fun fact: I'm not a programmer, im a problem solver =)